pehcastro/cardenia-docs/metaverse/multiplayer-lobby/the-city.md

 Stripclubs will be public environments where you can have fun and chat with your friends in Cardenia.

-Private rooms will give life to new mafias, working classes, and united groups that will transform the city.
+Private rooms may give life to new mafias, working classes, and united groups that will transform the city.
 To what?
 We do not know yet.

 The mini-games portal is the game's in-game currency farm environment; these currencies can be used to open collections crates.

 The houses will have a furniture allocation system, each type of house has a different structure and size, this will provide the freedom for each player to build and modify their own house the way they want.&#x20;

 The work buildings will be environments integrated with the Play 2 Earn model that will be introduced to Cardenia in the future.
-This entire ecosystem will be available for interactions in a multiplayer-based game.
+This entire ecosystem will be available for interactions in a multiplayer-based city simulation.
+Players will inteact with a lobby in a top down 2D city view .

-With all that structure in a 2D based lobby game on a top down view, Cardenia City will be a place for everyone.
+Cardenia City will be a place for everyone.